Writing an ImageUpload class in php

 Introduction

-In our applications, we are going to use image upload actions very often.
-So the best thing to do, is to have a class which will handle all the upload process.
+As programmers we are going to use image upload actions very often.
+So the best thing to do, is to have a class which will handle all the upload and validation process.
 We can transfer the class from one project to another and everything will work just fine.
 Plus we can add functions to expand the class anytime with ease.

 So in this tutorial we are going to use the object oriented programming - OOP style, and

-write an imageUpload class to upload an image.
+write an imageUpload class in PHP to upload and validate an image.

 Lets start.